Jayman2000/jasons-nixos-config/README.md

 	the virtual disk you create for it is large enough to store the “Keep Across Linux Distros!”
 Syncthing folder.

-- (2.1) Make sure that you boot into UEFI mode.
+- Booting from the install medium: Make sure that you boot into UEFI mode.
 Once you’re at a command prompt, run
 	[this command](https://askubuntu.com/a/162896):

 		[ -d /sys/firmware/efi ] && echo UEFI || echo BIOS

 	If it outputs “UEFI”, then you’re good.

-- (2.2) Skip right to 2.3.
+- Graphical Installation: Skip right to the Manual Installation section.
 We’re going to be doing a manual installation, not a graphical one.

-- (2.3.2)
+- UEFI (GPT):

 	- If you’re going to repartition an entire disk, then before you start doing that, delete any existing signatures on the disk: